 The biggest concern comes with housetraining, as they can be hard to train.
 But, if you give them plenty of time outdoors and positive reinforcement, they’ll quickly become trustworthy apartment pets.

 Known for their small size, the Chihuahua makes a great apartment dog.
-They require minimum exercise and love being close to their owners.
+They require minimum exercise and love being close to their pet parents.

 Chihuahuas can be untrusting of strangers, so it’s best to carefully supervise them in any social situation.

 The Chinese Crested is a remarkably laid-back breed.
-These dogs make the perfect companion for lower energy—even bedridden—owners.
+These dogs make the perfect companion for lower energy — even bedridden — pet parents.

 Cotons de Tulears are happy-go-lucky dogs that are well-suited for living in small apartments.
 They're small in size and exceedingly friendly with humans and other animals, and they have easy to care for coats and low exercise needs.